trigger-corp/trigger.io-flurry/module/docs/index.md

 iOS API Key
 :	Platform specific API keys provided by Flurry.

 	By just including this configuration in your app config, basic app analytics information - such as sessions, active users and new users - will be available in your Flurry dashboard.

 	For more advanced analytics, you can use the API methods described below.

+Debug
+:	Enable the Flurry SDK's debug output (Optional)

 ##API